PrefectHQ/prefect/docs/tutorial/flows.md

 ```
 </div>

-!!! tip "`log_prints=True`"
-    We could have achieved the exact same outcome by using Prefect's convenient `log_prints` keyword argument in the `flow` decorator:

-    ```python

-    @flow(log_prints=True)
-    def get_repo_info(repo_name: str = "PrefectHQ/prefect"):
-        ...

-    ```

-!!! warning "Logging vs Artifacts"
-    The example above is for educational purposes.
-    In general, it is better to use [Prefect artifacts](/concepts/artifacts/) for storing metrics and output.
-    Logs are best for tracking progress and debugging errors.

-## Retries
+## Handle unexpected errors

-So far our script works, but in the future unexpected errors may occur.
-For example the GitHub API may be temporarily unavailable or rate limited.
-[Retries](/concepts/flows/#flow-settings) help make our flow more resilient.
+If unexpected errors occur, such as the GitHub API is temporarily unavailable or rate limited, you can use [retries](/concepts/flows/#flow-settings) to help make your flow more resilient.

-Let's add retry functionality to our example above:
+Let's add retry functionality to our example:

 ```python hl_lines="5" title="repo_info.py"
 import httpx